Reimuhakurei2025/Reimuhakurei2025/README.md

 ## Goal

-I just Want To Be Happy and Have a Lot Money
+I Just Want to be Happy and Have a Lot Money

 ---
 Thanks for visiting my profile!